List on Bids44 →

 Physical Preparation

-Thorough Cleaning.
-A clean tractor instantly makes a better impression.
-Power wash the exterior, clean the engine bay of dust and oil, and deep clean the operator’s area.
-Shampoo the seat, wipe down all controls, and remove any personal items.
-A ₹500-₹1,000 investment in cleaning supplies can add ₹10,000-₹15,000 to your asking price.
+Thorough Cleaning and Detailing: A clean tractor sells faster and for more.
+Wash the exterior thoroughly, clean the engine bay of excessive grease and mud, and detail the cabin.
+Shampoo seats if possible, clean the dashboard, and remove all personal items.
+A ₹1,500-₹3,000 investment in cleaning can add ₹8,000-₹15,000 to your asking price.

-Check and Top Up All Fluids.
-Ensure engine oil, hydraulic fluid, and coolant are at optimal levels and look clean.
-This shows the tractor is well-maintained and ready to go.
+Check and Top Up All Fluids: Ensure engine oil, hydraulic fluid, coolant, and brake fluid are at optimal levels.
+This shows the tractor is well-maintained and ready to go, instilling confidence in buyers.

-Ensure All Electricals Work.
-Check all lights (headlights, tail lights, indicators), the horn, and the instrument cluster.
+Ensure All Electricals Work: Double-check all lights, horn, and indicators.
 Replace any blown bulbs.
+A fully functional electrical system is a basic expectation.

 Final Verdict — Should You Buy or Sell in 2026?